 - I also usually put some pineapple on top.
 It gives it a bit of a Hawaiian flair and a freshness.

 OK.
 Now it’s your turn.
-I would love your ideas for substitutions and variations on this slow cooker chicken thighs Paleo recipe.
+I would love your ideas for substitutions and variations on this chicken thighs recipe.
 Please let me know what works.
 I’m sure the other readers will appreciate it!

 You may also like these recipes:Print

-Slow Cooker Chicken Thighs Paleo Recipe with Garlic Honey
+Garlic Teriyaki Slow Cooker Chicken Thighs Paleo Recipe

 This is quick, simple and healthy and ends up with a delicious depth of flavor.